ArdanaLabs/audit/src/preamble/executive.md

 As of this writing, the jury is still out on the following considerations or attack vectors.
 Research opportunities are detailed in \ref{section:future}.

-1. **Transaction-ordering dependence**: waiting on publications or code from IOHK to determine network fee resolution and their impact on miner incentives.
+1. **Transaction-ordering dependence**: waiting on publications or code from IOHK to determine network fee resolution and their impact on miner incentives (see \ref{section:frontrunning}).

 2. **Cost semantics and gas**: waiting on publications or code from IOHK to determine network fee resolution.